Companion (caregiving): Private homes

 An aide providing care to one or more persons in a private home is generally referred to as a home health aide.

-Companions are sometimes hired to provide only chores within a household, such as basic-level cooking, cleaning, or in some cases, nothing more than supervision or social interaction without providing any hands-on care.
+Companions are sometimes hired to help with non-medical tasks, such as cooking, cleaning, driving, or social interaction, without providing hands-on care.

 Companions are sometimes directly hired privately by clients or their families.
 In many cases, clients or their families obtain companion care services by utilizing the services of in-home care companies.
 Some in-home care companies act as the employer of the caregivers that they send out to clients' homes.
 Other in-home care companies take the approach that the caregivers are not employees of the companies, and instead may be independent contractors or employees of the clients, depending upon the degree of supervision and control exercised by the clients or their families over the caregivers' activities and tasks.

 In the United States, the laws regulating companion care in private homes vary from state to state.
 Some states, such as Tennessee, require home care companies.
 Others do not.
 California currently does not provide any licensing nor any consumer protection regulatory oversight over in-home care companies unless those companies are also licensed as "home health agencies" that are specifically licensed to provide skilled nursing care in patients' homes.